 While lazing around the Yggdrasil (the world tree around which all the worlds orbit), Freyr experienced one of the most defining moments of his life: falling in love.

 Freyr came across the mountain Jotunn, Gerðr.
-Norse mythology describes her as one of the most beautiful beings in all the worlds.
+Norse mythology describes her as one of the most beautiful beings in all the world.
 Her beauty is highlighted in the Poetic Edda, where it is mentioned:

 “And toward this house went a woman; when she raised her hands and opened the door before her, brightness gleamed from her hands, both over sky and sea, and all the worlds were illumined of her.”